nmwsharp/polyscope-docs/cpp/source/features/ground_and_shadows.md

 - `GroundPlaneMode::TileReflection` a tiled ground plane with a reflection of the scene (default)
 - `GroundPlaneMode::ShadowOnly` a transparent ground plane with a soft vertical shadow of the scene

 The ground plane and shadow settings can also be manually adjusted in the GUI under the `[Appearance] --> [Ground Plane]` menu.
+The ground plane does not support all [transparency modes]([[url.prefix]]/features/transparency): with simple transparency it is disabled, and pretty transparency there are no reflections or shadows.

 **Example:** adjust the ground plane & shadow appearance